 The first challenge is to understand the nature of your application estate – where are the applications hosted, where are the codebases, who is responsible for building and maintaining them, what development languages are used, how critical are they to the organisation, and so on.
 Most enterprise organisations will maintain an asset inventory of some sort; you should immediately familiarise yourself with this and determine the extent of information recorded, and what export formats are available.
-In my experience two problems exist: data accuracy and completeness.
-In many instances the contact details of application owners were incorrect or missing entirely.
-In our application repository the programming languages or frameworks are not recorded, and in only a few instances is the source code repository location specified.
-After my initial attempts to use the application repository as the principle data source I realised I would need to augment this with my own data gathered during an initial application profiling phase.
+In my experience, two problems exist: data accuracy and completeness.
+In many instances, the contact details of application owners were incorrect or missing entirely.
+In our application repository, the programming languages or frameworks were not recorded, and in only a few instances was the source code repository location specified.
+After my initial attempts to use the application repository as the principle data source, I realised I would need to augment this with my own data gathered during an initial application profiling phase.

-In order to ensure you are focused on the most critical applications consider a number of indicators; does the application require an Application Penetration Test, is the application externally facing, does the application have any particular regulatory requirements, has the application been the subject of recent incidents?
-For example, the Monetary Authority of Singapore (MAS) guidelines mandate a code review process which may be fulfilled in part by static code analysis, so I used the MAS compliance as an immediate inclusion criteria.
-It is important that whatever selection criteria you employ you are able to justify this both in terms of the Veracode licence usage and the manpower of the application teams who will be required to perform the upload, scan, and review.
+In order to ensure you are focused on the most critical applications, consider a number of indicators; does the application require an application penetration test, is the application externally facing, does the application have any particular regulatory requirements, has the application been the subject of recent incidents?
+For example, the Monetary Authority of Singapore (MAS) guidelines mandate a code review process that may be fulfilled in part by static code analysis, so I used the MAS compliance as an immediate inclusion criterion.
+It is important that whatever selection criteria you employ, you are able to justify this both in terms of the CA Veracode licence usage and the manpower of the application teams who will be required to perform the upload, scan, and review.

-Armed with your list of applications you will now need to gain a mandate from senior management within the application delivery sector of your organisation supporting your programme and encouraging the participation of application teams using a “carrot and stick” message; for instance they need to comply with MAS legislation.
-Veracode will help vendors with this compliance.
+Armed with your list of applications, you will now need to gain a mandate from senior management within the application delivery sector of your organisation that supports your programme and encourages the participation of application teams using a “carrot and stick” message; for instance, they need to comply with MAS legislation.
+CA Veracode will help vendors with this compliance.
 It is important that this message come from the upper management of the application teams and that the message stress the value of the programme rather than coming as an edict from within the upper echelons of the security part of the organisation.
-Our programme failed to achieve an initial foothold due to our lack of a clear mandate which enabled recalcitrant application teams an easy opt out clause.
-In many cases application teams were easily convinced of the value of early flaw detection and engaged with the programme quite willingly; however in a number of cases no amount of convincing or persuading could convince them to participate.
-One of the most frequent objections encountered was the perceived workload in on boarding to Veracode.
-It is important that you make the process of account creation as efficient as possible, and that your have the relevant support in place in terms of documentation, knowledge bases, support e-mails, etc. Many teams were pleasantly surprised at the ease of the process, and it was apparent that this news propagated within the development communities as we saw reduced friction as the programme progressed.
+Our programme failed to achieve an initial foothold due to our lack of a clear mandate, which enabled recalcitrant application teams an easy opt-out clause.
+In many cases, application teams were easily convinced of the value of early flaw detection and engaged with the programme quite willingly; however, in a number of cases, no amount of convincing or persuading could convince them to participate.
+One of the most frequent objections encountered was the perceived workload in onboarding to CA Veracode.
+It is important that you make the process of account creation as efficient as possible, and that you have the relevant support in place in terms of documentation, knowledgebases, support emails, etc. Many teams were pleasantly surprised at the ease of the process, and it was apparent that this news propagated within the development communities as we saw reduced friction as the programme progressed.